jwplayer/ott-web-app/docs/features/video-protection.md

 ## Custom Entitlement Service

-The entitlement service should generate the `SignedMediaURLs` based on the given access model (see below) and media item.
+The entitlement service should generate the `SignedMediaURLs` based on:
+- the general video access model (see below)
+- the specific media item being accessed (free or not)
+- the users authentication (who is the user)
+- the users entitlements (what did he buy)

 The service interface could look like this: